LittleErny/CarLab/README.md

 ## Implementation of the Requests

 All the request are fully implemented.
-To see more detailed info, please visit Wiki.
-ToDo: add link here.
+To see more detailed info, please visit [this](https://mygit.th-deg.de/ma06524/sas-thd/-/wikis/Implementation-of-Requests) Wiki page.

 ## Work Done
-The work was split in the following way:
+Generally, the work was split in the following way:
 - Mikhail Avrutskii (2 accounts on Git: `LittleErny` & `Mikhail Avrutskii`)
     - Graphical User Interface & Visualization
     - General Data analysis